KxSystems/docs/docs/ml/toolkit/fresh.md

 30 20 22
 ```

-!!! warning "`.ml.fresh.significantfeatures` deprecated"
-    The above function was previously defined as `.ml.fresh.significantfeatures`.
-    It is still callable but will be deprecated after version 3.0.

-!!! warning "`.ml.fresh.ksigfeat` deprecated"
+!!! warning "Deprecated"

-    The above function was previously defined as `.ml.fresh.ksigfeat`.
+    Earlier versions of this function were defined as `.ml.fresh.significantfeatures` and `.ml.fresh.ksigfeat`.

-    It is still callable but will be deprecated after version 3.0.
+    They are still callable but will be removed after version 3.0.